lokesh31082002-blip/Predictive-Analytics-for-Stock-Market-Trend-Forecasting-Using-Sentiment-Analysis/README.md

 ---

+## Limitations

+The project has several limitations:

+* The dataset used by the project is synthetic.
+* The model predicts trend classes rather than actual future stock prices.
+* RMSE and MAE are not primary metrics for categorical classification.
+* Scaling the full dataset before splitting can introduce data leakage.
+* The validation approach should be considered carefully for time-series data.
+* The project does not establish that predictions can generate profitable trading strategies.
+* Results obtained from synthetic data should not be treated as evidence of real-world trading performance.
+* No systematic hyperparameter optimization is performed.

+---

+## Future Improvements

+Possible improvements include:

+* Use real historical stock-market data.
+* Fit preprocessing scalers only on the training data.
+* Use a strictly chronological validation dataset.
+* Add technical indicators such as RSI and moving averages.
+* Compare LSTM with GRU, CNN-LSTM, XGBoost, Random Forest, and other models.
+* Perform systematic hyperparameter tuning.
+* Test different sequence lengths.
+* Address class imbalance where required.
+* Use additional classification metrics such as macro F1, precision, recall, and balanced accuracy.
+* Perform walk-forward validation.
+* Perform out-of-sample testing.
+* Develop a proper trading-strategy backtesting framework.

+---

 ## Conclusion

-This project implements an LSTM-based approach for classifying stock-market trends using historical market information.
+This project presents an LSTM-based approach for stock-market trend forecasting using historical market information and sentiment-related features.

-It compares a **price-only LSTM baseline** with a **hybrid LSTM model** that incorporates additional financial, market, volatility, and sentiment features.
+A **price-only LSTM** is compared with a **hybrid LSTM** that incorporates additional financial, market, volatility, and sentiment variables.

-The project combines machine learning, time-series sequence modelling, exploratory data analysis, model evaluation, and Power BI-ready data exports into a single workflow.
+The project combines data preprocessing, exploratory analysis, time-series modelling, deep learning, model evaluation, visualization, and Power BI-ready outputs in a single workflow.